TamiresV/Contento/README.md

 - Design Patterns

 ## :page_facing_up: Migrations
-Para executar as migrations é necessário ter o [entity framework core](https://learn.microsoft.com/en-us/ef/core/get-started/overview/install) instalado.
-Para instalá-lo de forma global execute o comando abaixo no prompt
+To execute the migrations is necessary install the [entity framework core](https://learn.microsoft.com/en-us/ef/core/get-started/overview/install).
+To install globally execute the command below in your prompt:

 `dotnet tool install --global dotnet -ef`

-Para criar uma migration execute `dotnet ef migrations add <NomeDaMigration>`
+To criate a migration execute `dotnet ef migrations add <NomeDaMigration>`

-Para aplicar a migration no banco de dados execute `dotnet ef database update`
+To apply the migration in the database execute `dotnet ef database update`